hmrc/play-language/README.md

 }
 ```

-The language map sets the display language for the name in the selection html element mapped to the language code to use.
+The uk.gov.uk.gov.hmrc.play.language map sets the display uk.gov.uk.gov.hmrc.play.language for the name in the selection html element mapped to the uk.gov.uk.gov.hmrc.play.language code to use.

-Add the following to the application conf file for each language you support:
+Add the following to the application conf file for each uk.gov.uk.gov.hmrc.play.language you support:

 ```
 play.i18n.langs = ["en", "cy"]